On independence complexes of graph products

 \begin{que} Can Theorem \ref{pathprodindusub} be extended to any $m$? \end{que}

-Before ending this section we want to remark that while the homotopy type of the independence complex of the categorical product of paths was easy to determine, the homotopy type of the independence complexes of $P_n\oblong P_m$ is only know for $1\leq m\leq6$ (see \citep{matsushitan4n5,matsushitan6}).
+Before we conclude this section, we want to point out that while the homotopy type of the independence complex of the categorical product of paths was easy to determine, the homotopy type of $I(P_n\oblong P_m)$ is only know for $1\leq m\leq6$ (see \citep{matsushitan4n5,matsushitan6}).